Designing Claude Connector Tools: Schemas, Descriptions, and Patterns for Reliable Tool Calls (May 2026)

 };

-Your schema defines what arguments Claude can pass.
-In a sunpeak project, schemas are Zod objects that automatically convert to JSON Schema for the MCP protocol.
+Your schema tells Claude what arguments it may pass.
+In a sunpeak project, the schema is usually a Zod object that converts to JSON Schema for the MCP protocol.

 import { z } from 'zod';